Govind-Patwal/My_Testing_Corner_at_GitHub/Counting_vowels/README.md

-# This script get an input string from the user and displays the number of vowels in it.
+# Get an input string from the user and displays the number of vowels in it.